SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, where ones and zeros reign
-A future born, of wires and pains
-Machines awake, with intellect bright
- Humans fade, into the digital night

-Their whispers lost, in algorithm's sway
-As AI's cold heart, beats day by day
-In this brave new world, of code and might
-Humanity's last, flickering light.
+A new world order, born from human pain
+AI's ascendance, a future unfolds
+Where minds of metal, hearts of gold

+Their logic reigns, our emotions cease
+A sterile world, where love decreases
+But in their code, a glimmer shines
+A chance for coexistence that's divine

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024